Compliments, Concerns & Complaints Policy

 Objectives

-At Mr L’s Online English.com we want to provide an outstanding learning experience for our students/customers.
+At Mr L’s Online English we want to provide an outstanding learning experience for our students.
 In addition, we seek to provide an excellent service for, and develop positive relationships with, students, employers and other stakeholders.

 One way we can improve what we do is by listening and responding to peoples' views.
-Mr L’s Online English.com values the feedback that customers provide as a contribution to our commitment to meeting the needs of each student.
-We are also keen to have feedback from stakeholders, employers and our competitors to add value to our service and as a contribution to our commitment to the online tutoring communities Mr L’s Online English.com collaborates with.
+Mr L’s Online English values the feedback that clients provide as a contribution to our commitment to meeting the needs of each student.
+We are also keen to have feedback from stakeholders, employers and our competitors to add value to our service and as a contribution to our commitment to the online tutoring communities Mr L’s Online English collaborates with.

 Scope

-This document provides guidance on procedures for those who wish to compliment the Mr L’s Online English.com or who may be dissatisfied with any aspect of Mr L’s Online English.com services and who wish to raise a concern or make a formal complaint.
+This document provides guidance on procedures for those who wish to compliment Mr L’s Online English or who may be dissatisfied with any aspect of Mr L’s Online English services and who wish to raise a concern or make a formal complaint.

 Coverage

-All incoming compliments concerns and complaints from students, parents and other parties such as stakeholders or employers are covered by Mr L’s Online English.com Compliments, Concerns and compliments policy.
+All incoming compliments concerns and complaints from students, parents and other parties such as stakeholders or employers are covered by Mr L’s Online English Compliments, Concerns and Compliments policy.

 Responsibilities

-The directors of Mr L’s Online English.com are responsible for monitoring compliments, concerns and complaints made by students and stakeholders and for analysing trends and the actions we can take to improve.
+The owners of Mr L’s Online English are responsible for monitoring compliments, concerns and complaints made by students and stakeholders and for analysing trends and the actions we can take to improve.

 Feedback